kevinksx/OSXCJKFontPlists/Yosemite-10.10-14A389/README.md

 ==============================================================================<br>

 This folder contains files compatible with Yosemite since Developer Preview 5 till RTM build 14A389.<br>
-You have responsibility to read those readme files within these subfolders before using these files.
+You have responsibility to read those readme files within these subfolders before using these files.<br>
 You should download files only if you know what they are and what they should be used for.<br>